MLphile/BERT_on_Movie_Reviews/README.md

 [Here](https://huggingface.co/docs/transformers/training) is a nice tutorial from Hugging Face explaining how to fine-tune a pretrained model.
 ## Evaluation
 The accuracy on the validation set reached 89.35.
-Evaluation results on the test can be seen in the table below.
+Evaluation results on the test set can be seen in the table below.
 | class | precision | recall | f1-score | support |
 | --- | --- | --- |--- |--- |
 | 0 | 0.91 | 0.89 | 0.90 | 3705 |